-I am often asked the question…what is credentialing?
-I always have a one-word answer.
-Verification.
-But what do we verify and why?
-That’s a better question.
 Why do we credential providers?
-Now, that will take a blog entry to explain and begins with three words…current clinical competency.
-We call these the 3 C’s of credentialing.
+It begins with three words…current clinical competency.
+We call these the “Three C’s of Credentialing.”
 And these three C’s are universal to any credentialing model and apply to all licensing and accreditation requirements.

 In the past, hospital affiliation requests were used to verify current clinical competency, but what we are finding is the verification responses have been deduced to form letters stating staff category and beginning and ending dates of appointment.
 This is true industry-wide and a true testament to the tremendous workload the medical staff services departments have around the country.